Teachers and Staff | Mission Dolores Academy

 Mr. Paul Recktenwald

-Paul Recktenwald (Mr. R.), his wife Sara, and daughter Charlotte moved to San Francisco 7 years ago from New York City.
+Paul Recktenwald (Mr. R.), his wife Sara, and daughter Charlotte moved to San Francisco 9 years ago from New York City.
 In 2006, after 20+ years in finance, Paul retired from the Fixed Income, Currency and Commodity Division of Goldman Sachs, & Co. and entered into the New York City Teaching Fellows Program.
 Upon completion of the Fellows Program, Paul spent 2 years teaching middle school mathematics and science at Archimedes Academy for Math, Science and Technology in the South Bronx.
 Not long after arriving in San Francisco, Paul had the great fortune of being introduced to Megan Furth Catholic Academy!
 He began teaching mathematics at MFCA and continued on to Mission Dolores Academy.
-At MDA he has taught 6th/7th/8th grade mathematics, been Dean of Students and held the position of Assistant Principal for 3 years.
+At MDA, Paul is entering his 4th year as Head of School and has taught 6th/7th/8th grade mathematics and held the position of Assistant Principal for 3 years.
 In 2014/2015, Paul took a brief hiatus from MDA and helped a former colleague launch a charter school in Richmond, CA where he taught mathematics and was part of the administration team.
-Paul has a passion for education reform and the use of technology to promote data driven instruction and he is extremely excited to be back home at MDA!
-When away from MDA, Paul and family enjoy sailing, fishing, paddle boarding and all things water!
+Paul has a passion for education reform and the use of technology to promote data driven instruction and he is extremely excited to begin the new school year!!
+When away from MDA, Paul and family enjoy sailing, fishing, and all things water!

 Mrs. Meredith Essalat